-Benefit Description You pay Alternative treatments High Option Standard Option Acupuncture services, primarily for the treatment of chronic pain and nausea \$15 per primary care office visit \$25 per specialty care office visit \$30 per primary care office visit \$40 per specialty care office visit Not covered: All charges All charges Massage therapy Educational classes and programs High Option Standard Option Health education classes including: Nothing Nothing Tobacco cessation programs, including individual, group and telephone counseling Stress reduction Chronic conditions, such as diabetes and asthma Individual health education visits Nothing Nothing Childhood obesity education Nothing Nothing Notes: Please call your local Health Education department or Member Services at 800-464-4000 for information on classes near you.
+Benefit Description You pay Chiropractic (cont.)
+High Option Standard Option Treatment for non-neuromusculoskeletal disorders, including adjunctive therapy All charges All charges Alternative treatments High Option Standard Option Acupuncture services, primarily for the treatment of chronic pain and nausea \$15 per primary care office visit \$25 per specialty care office visit \$30 per primary care office visit \$40 per specialty care office visit Not covered: All charges All charges Massage therapy Educational classes and programs High Option Standard Option Health education classes including: Nothing Nothing Tobacco cessation programs, including individual, group and telephone counseling Stress reduction Chronic conditions, such as diabetes and asthma Individual health education visits Nothing Nothing Childhood obesity education Nothing Nothing Notes: Please call your local Health Education department or Member Services at 800-464-4000 for information on classes near you.
 You pay nothing for over-the-counter (OTC) and prescription drugs approved by the FDA to treat tobacco dependence.
 See Section 5(f), Prescription drug benefits, for important information about coverage of tobacco cessation and other drugs. • You can also participate in programs that are available through Kaiser Permanente as non-FEHB benefits.
 These programs may require that you pay a fee.
 See the end of Section 5, Non-FEHB benefits available to Plan members .

 Section 5(b).
-Surgical and anesthesia services provided by physicians and other health care professionals
+Surgical and Anesthesia Services Provided by Physicians and Other Health Care Professionals

 - Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and we cover them only when we determine they are medically necessary. - Plan physicians must provide or arrange your care and will also determine the most medically appropriate setting for provision of care.
 Consult with your physician to determine what is appropriate for you. - We have no calendar year deductible. - Be sure to read Section 4, Your cost for covered services, for valuable information about how costsharing works.
-Also read Section 9 about coordinating benefits with other coverage, including with Medicare. - The services listed below are for the charges billed by a physician or other health care professional for your surgical care.
-See Section 5(c) for charges associated with the facility (i.e., hospital, surgical center, etc.). - YOUR PHYSICIAN MUST GET A REFERRAL FOR SOME SURGICAL PROCEDURES.
-Please refer to the referral information shown in Section 3 to be sure which services require a referral and identify which surgeries require a referral.
+Also read Section 9 about coordinating benefits with other coverage, including with Medicare. - The cost-sharing listed below applies to services billed by a physician or other health care professional for your surgical care.
+See Section 5(a) for cost-sharing you pay for services performed during an office visit or 5(c) for cost-sharing you pay for services in an inpatient hospital, outpatient hospital or ambulatory surgical center facility.